 Such simple supplies to make such a stunning card, eh?

-Need more inspiration for flowers?
+Need more inspiration for spring flowers?
 Check out this huge post with lots of tutorials and ideas:

 I’m going back & re-reading your blog posts& re-watching your videos & am thoroughly enjoying them & always learn a little bit.
 I appreciate your emails in my inbox Sandy.
 I think I should try this technique as I love the water coloured look.